Vyral/base-template/_posts/2019-03-26-how-do-you-estimate-your-washington-county-property-taxes.md

 The question that inspired today’s topic came from a client who asked how much she would pay in property taxes on a $100,000 home.

-<br>Washington County works on what is called a “mill rate,” which refers to the Latin wording meaning ‘thousand.’
+Washington County works on what is called a “mill rate,” which refers to the Latin wording meaning ‘thousand.’
 Essentially, it means that they base property taxes on a rate per each $1,000 of estimated value.

 Let’s say that the client’s property is located in St. George City.
 If the property value is $100,000, the tax area rate, or mill rate, is 1.0046% per each $1,000.
 When you plug in these values into the property tax estimator on the Washington County Assessor’s page, it will generate two figures: your estimated non-primary-residential property tax, and your estimated property tax with the primary residential exemption.